-Axel van Trotsenburg, Managing Director, World Bank High-Level Dialogue "An adaptation acceleration imperative for COP26" September, 2021
+Axel van Trotsenburg, Managing Director, World Bank High-Level Dialogue "An adaptation acceleration imperative for COP26", September, 2021 environmental awareness as an integral part of education and training at all levels, labor market information for anticipating and monitoring skill needs, effective coordination among line ministries and social partners, and decentralized approaches at sectoral and local levels.

 Countries such as Mali have committed to environmental sustainability but have a notable absence of institutional mechanisms to develop the skills required to achieve environmental policy goals.
 Agricultural enterprises involved in export and the domestic market in Mali lack training in sustainable agriculture and organic farming.
 In Uganda and Mauritius, by contrast, farmers have benefited from training in bio-farming and organic farming.
-Uganda now has the largest farm area under organic management in all of Africa, with employment estimates ranging from 200,000 to 400,000 farmers.56
+Uganda now has the largest farm area under organic management in all of Africa, with employment estimates ranging from 200,000 to 400,000 farmers.

 Skills development should build on the capabilities of local institutions to ensure they anticipate climate risks and uncertainties, generate solutions and manage adaptation initiatives over the long term without being dependent on project-based donor funding.
-57 Training can target disadvantaged and vulnerable groups, which will help address the inequity in who suffers most from climate change.
+Training can target disadvantaged and vulnerable groups, which will help address the inequity in who suffers most from climate change.
 In particular, the poor, illiterate and low-skilled, as well as those living in rural areas, women and the disabled are likely to require specific targeting efforts if they are going to participate in skills development to the level required for effective adaptation.
-58